yu-huai-lin/yu-huai-lin/README.md

 ## Hello Everyone 👋

 ### 👩‍💻 I'm Yu-Huai,
-   - Currently a Data Analyst at [trivago](https://github.com/trivago)
+   - Currently a Data Scientist at [trivago](https://github.com/trivago)
    - Based in Düsseldorf, Germany 🇩🇪.
 Previously in Birmingham, UK
    - I code in Python, R, SQL
    - I graduated from University of Exeter 🇬🇧 with a MSc in Marketing